The Amazing Race China 3: Development and filming

 The Juyong Pass at the Great Wall of China was the Starting Line of The Amazing Race China 3.

 Tapings for the series begin on April 18 in Beijing and ended on July 23 in Rio de Janeiro.

 This season changed its name from The Amazing Race to The Amazing Race China, with the changing name shown on the clues and promotion for the show, and also adopting the American-style title sequence (based on Season 23) instead of a unique title card used for the first two seasons.
 This season is themed after the Summer Olympic Games.
 All the cities visited in this series had hosted Summer Olympics, and the finale was set in the host city of 2016 Summer Olympics – Rio de Janeiro, Brazil.

-This is also the first season in The Amazing Race China that the Finish Line was not held in the home nation of China, and none of the eliminated teams were present at the Finish Line.
+This is also the first (and to date, the only) season in The Amazing Race China that the Finish Line was not held in the home nation of China, and none of the eliminated teams were present at the Finish Line.